Mic92/dlopen-resolver/README.md

 # dlopen-resolver

-Find library names opened dlopen in a binary statically:
+Find library names opened by dlopen in a binary by statical analysis:

 ```console
 $ python dlopen-resolver.py $(which htop)